dzackgarza/qual-wiki/20_Real Analysis/005_Basics/50_Commuting_Limits.md

 # Commuting Limiting Operations

-:::{.fact title="Limits of doubly indexed sequences need not commute"}
+:::{.example title="Limits of doubly indexed sequences need not commute"}
 \[
 \lim_{m\to \infty}\lim_{n\to\infty} a_{mn}
 \neq \lim_{n\to \infty}\lim_{m\to\infty} a_{mn}